Singa-Pores-It-On!

 Guess what the top three exports from Asia to North America are?
 And, guess what the three major imports are.
 The answers are at the bottom of the article!

 In the past 10 years the nature of international trade has shifted dramatically to the point where most of the flow of goods now goes from Asia to North America, (60% of the ships arrive in Asia with empty cargo holds, up from 40% just 10 years ago).
 There are two awakening economic giants in the area; India and China.
 Both are scambling to secure the consumer goods that the Western World has enjoyed for 50 years, and their economies are growing at breakneck speeds.
-That, in turn has created a fierce international competition for energy sources and for others in the area to supply the goods that are being demanded.
-Korea, in particular, has positioned itself as a major supplier of cars, electronics and consumer goods to India, while China's market is there for the taking.
+That, in turn has created a fierce international competition for energy sources and for others in the are

 Elsewhere, Malaysia, Indonensia and a host of other 'Asian Tigers' are surging onto the international market with low-priced goods; they are coming onto the world scene with energy and dedication that is making them tough competitors.
 So much so that even Mexico, Japan and Tiawan are under considerable pressure to retain jobs that are being exported elsewhere, (sound familiar?).
 Above; a night scene of the Singapore River with the Old Parliament Building in the background.